KevinBatdorf/custom-builder/README.markdown

 What Does It Do?
 ----------------

-Basically it concates files together from Github, allowing users to select which modules they want to include
+Basically it concates files together from Github, allowing users to select which modules they want to include.
+[Check out an example](http://liquidslider.com/custom-build/)

 Why Would I Use It?